-In order to be able to forward product content to a channel / marketplace, relevant product information should be available.
+In order to be able to forward product content to a channel/marketplace, relevant product information should be available.
 What is needed and how difficult it is to create the content is different for each channel, but the things below should be available to make mapping easy.
-Note: it is possible to create content without products having categories and or relevant product information, but you would be forced to use lot's of rules and manual input (for each channel) - therefor it is strongly unadvised unless used incidental.
+Note: it is possible to create content without products having categories and or relevant product information, but you would be forced to use lot's of rules and manual input (for each channel) - therefore it is strongly unadvised unless used incidentally.

 Recommend available input:

 - Categories (preferably as deep as possible - so 'Bag' or 'Luggage' is not very deep.
 'Luggage > Bags > Shoulderbags' is)

 - Attributes that are required for all marketplaces (description, EAN, main product image, SKU, product name or title)